Corastilan/AppliedCryptographyProject3/README.md

 # AppliedCryptographyProject3
 Repository name will be changed.

-Planned dependecies: SK-Learn, Numpy, and Matplotlib
+Planned dependecies: SK-Learn, Numpy, and Matplotlib, and TenSeal (This is a Python wrapper around Microsoft Seal)